-Life and Legacy of Osman Ali Khan: The Last Nizam of Hyderabad & The Richest Indian in History
+Osman Ali Khan: The Last Nizam of Hyderabad and the Wealthiest Indian in History.

 Quick Summary